liquiidio/EosSharp/README.md

 This package can be included into your project by either:

  1. Installing the package via Unity's Package Manager (UPM) in the editor (recommended).
- 2. Importing the .unitypackage which you can download.
+ 2. Importing the .unitypackage which you can download [here](https://github.com/liquiidio/EosSharp-Private/releases/latest/download/eossharp.unitypackage).
  3. Manually add the files in this repo.
  4. Installing it via NuGet.